microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

     _In_ DMFMODULE DmfModule
     )
 ```
-Increments an the internal Module's reference count that tells DMF that the Module is in use and cannot be closed.
+Increments the internal Module's reference count that tells DMF that the Module is in use and cannot be closed.

 #### Parameters